idvorkin/idvorkin.github.io/README.md

 - Gitter
 - hackmd

-Something that seems good (for developers), is direct linking to the page on github master so you can comment.
+Something that seems good (for developers), is direct linking to the page on GitHub master so you can comment.
 However this [isn't supported](https://github.com/isaacs/github/issues/284)

 ## Key authoring features

-### Markdown baed edditing and version control
+### Markdown based editing and version control

-A jekyll blog stored in markdown
+A Jekyll blog stored in markdown

 ### Permalinks